pbrisbin/vim-syntax-shakespeare/README.md

 A (so far very small) collection of vim syntax files for working in haskell's various html templating languages (hamlet, cassius, etc).

-The idea is to provide both a $language.vim file to for external templates as well as one monolithic haskell.vim that can be placed in your after/syntax directory to properly highlight quasi-quoted blocks inside a haskell source file.
+The idea is to provide both a $language.vim file for external templates as well as one monolithic haskell.vim that can be placed in your after/syntax directory to properly highlight quasi-quoted blocks inside a haskell source file.

 ### So far: